George Knapp (television journalist)

-A longtime fixture in Las Vegas media, he works at KLAS-TV and is also a frequent host of the Sunday night/Monday morning Coast To Coast AM syndicated radio show.
-He is known for his work investigating UFO claims which are a frequent topic of the Coast to Coast show.
-George Knapp hosts Coast to Coast AM on the third and fourth Sundays of the month and sometimes the fifth Sunday.
+A longtime fixture in Las Vegas media, he works at KLAS-TV (Channel 8) and is also a frequent host of Coast to Coast AM, a syndicated paranormal radio show on which UFOs are a frequent topic.

 Early life

 Born in Woodbury, New Jersey, Knapp grew up in Northern California and graduated from Franklin High School in Stockton, where he was the senior class president.
 He earned a bachelor's degree in communication from the University of West Georgia and a master's degree in the same field from the University of the Pacific.
 He taught debate and forensics at both the University of the Pacific and University of California, Berkeley.

-He moved to Las Vegas in the early 1980s, working first as a cab driver before being hired as an intern and then a news reporter at a PBS station.
-From there, Knapp was hired as a reporter and news anchor for KLAS.
+He moved to Las Vegas in 1979, working first as a cab driver before being hired as an intern at KLVX-TV Channel 10.
+From there, Knapp was hired as a reporter and news anchor for KLAS in 1981.

 Career

-Knapp reported on the story of Bob Lazar, who claimed to have worked on extraterrestrial UFOs at the secretive Area 51.
-According to Knapp, his discovery of evidence corroborating some of Lazar's claims made his stories on Lazar be taken more seriously than typical UFO fare.
-In 1990, Knapp's stories on Lazar earned an "Individual Achievement by a Journalist" award from the United Press International.
-However, to Knapp's "eternal shame," he also during this era publicized the claims of conspiracy theorist Bill Cooper, whom Knapp came to regard as far less credible than Lazar.
+At KLAS-TV, Knapp has served a number of roles, including as a news anchor, a member of the I-Team investigative unit, as well as the host of "Street Talk".
+For his work on "Street Talk" he won an Emmy for commentary.
+Knapp was mentored in journalism by Ned Day, who Knapp created a series about following his death.
+Knapp's regular reporting has included topics like organized crime and government corruption.